mhutch/mhutch.github.io/_posts/2008-04-10-shiny-feature-of-the-day.md

 created: 1207882195
 redirect_from: /node/151
 ---
 Today I implemented an oft-requested feature for MonoDevelop: making the code completion and info tooltips transparent when the Control key is held down.
-This enables you to take a look at the code that the window's obscuring, without dismissing the popup:
+This enables you to take a look at the code that the window's obscuring, without dismissing the popup.<!--break-->

 <img src="http://mjhutchinson.com/files/images/MonoScreenshots/SemiTransparentCompletionWindow.png" alt="Screenshot of a semi-transparent code completion window." style="max-width:98%" />